FIRST OFF - WHAT IS EXERCISE PHYSIOLOGY? / WHAT IS AN EXERCISE PHYSIOLOGIST?

 Posterior pelvic pain is a deep pain felt below the waistline on either side across from the tailbone.
 It can extend down into the buttock and back of the thighs, but does not usually radiate below the knees.

 The pain doesn’t resolve quickly with rest, and morning stiffness may also be present.
 Although you may want to rest, stretching and strengthening exercises will often improve your pain.

 Lower back pain is very common in both the general population and in pregnancy – and we know bed rest unfortunately will not make things better!

 Exercise helps improve pain, strengthen back muscles and reduce your risk of on going lower back pain.

 Exercise Physiologists provide active therapy and work closely with manual therapists to help you improve and manage your lower back pain.

-PEAR EXERCISE PHYSIOLOGY IS A SPECIALIST WOMENS HEALTH PILATES STUDIO & EXERCISE PHYSIOLOGY CLINIC LOCATED IN CHERMSIDE, BRISBANE.
+PEAR EXERCISE PHYSIOLOGY IS A SPECIALIST WOMENS HEALTH PILATES STUDIO, EXERCISE PHYSIOLOGY & REMEDIAL MASSAGE THERAPY PRACTICE LOCATED IN CHERMSIDE, BRISBANE.